-- Class "A" addresses have a 0 in the left most bit.
-In a class "A" address the first octet is the network number and the remaining three octets make up the host ID. - Class "B" addresses have a 1 in the left most bit and a 0 in the next left most bit.
-In a class "B" address the first two octets make up the network number and the two remaining octets make up the host ID. - Class "C" addresses begin (starting from the left) with 1 1 0.
-In a class "C" address the first three octets make up the network number and the last octet is the host ID. - Class "D" addresses begin with 1 1 1 0.
-Class "D" addresses are used for multicasting.
-(There is also a class "E" address.
-It is reserved for future use.)
+- In a class A address the first octet is the network number, and the remaining three octets are the host ID. - In a class B address the first two octets make up the network number, and the two remaining octets make up the host ID. - In a class C address the first three octets make up the network number, and the last octet is the host ID.